Election for the APBP Board of Directors

 Estimated time commitment

-Here's what APBP Board members do: oversee the direction and management of the association, take responsibility for specific projects, recruit new members, ensure a solid, balanced budget, contribute to the association's financial success and represent APBP members at conferences and meetings.
+Here's what APBP Board members do: oversee the direction and management of the association, take responsibility for specific projects and action teams, recruit new members, ensure a solid, balanced budget, contribute to the association's financial success, and represent APBP members at conferences and meetings.
 APBP's Board of Directors is an active board that makes a difference for our profession!

-Submit a 400 word statement of interest to firstname.lastname@example.org by July 31.
-Your 400-word statement should include the following headings and describe (1) your qualifications; (2) what you would bring to the board; and (3) your vision for APBP.
+Submit a 400 word statement of interest to kit (at) apbp.org by July 31.
+Use "Board Nomination" as the subject line of your e-mail message.
+Your statement should include the following headings and describe (1) your qualifications; (2) what you would bring to the board; and (3) your vision for APBP.
 Keep in mind that your statement will be posted on the website and sent by e-news to all members.

 For further information, contact a member of the Nominating Committee: